warp-contracts/warp/README.md

 4. `InteractionsSorter` - self-explanatory ;-) Two implementations - `LexicographicalInteractionsSorter` - same, as in
    current SDK, and `LexicographicalInteractionsSorter` - based on a PR [https://github.com/ArweaveTeam/SmartWeave/pull/82](https://github.com/ArweaveTeam/SmartWeave/pull/82)
 5. `StateEvaluator` - responsible for evaluating the state for a given set of transactions, with reference `DefaultStateEvaluator`.
-   Please **note** that `DefaultStateEvaluator` currently by default **stops** processing in case of any `exception` result type from state evaluation (as opposed to current SDK version, which simply skips the exception and moves to next interaction transaction).
+   Please **note** that `DefaultStateEvaluator` currently by default doest **not stop** processing in case of any `exception` result type from state evaluation (to be backwards compatible with current SDK version) - though we still can't decide whether it is a proper behaviour.
    You can change this behaviour by modifying `EvaluationOptions`.

 Additionally, the core package contains the definition of all the tags used by the protocol - `SmartWeaveTags`.